PYRiTEmonark/PartyListExtras/README.md

 ### Jobs

 - AST: Partial - Role related buffs not implimented
-- BRD: Raging Strikes only
+- BRD: Raging Strikes and *Troubador only
 - DNC: Partial up to level 60
 - DRG: *Dragon's Eye only
 - DRK: Partial, up to level 60
 - GNB: Complete
+- MCH: *Tacticain only
 - MNK: *Brotherhood only
 - PLD: *Partial - Intervention missing additional effect
 - RDM: Embolden only
 - RPR: Crest only
-- SGE: Kardion only
+- SGE: Partial
 - WAR: *Stance only
 - All other jobs: Nothing (yet)